Greek Turkey Burgers

 For the Burgers:

-• Ground turkey – While turkey isn’t a usual main protein in Greece, it is a wonderful canvas for all of these bright flavors.
-Look for an 85/15% white/dark meat blend if possible — this will be richer and juicier than lean turkey meat, though either will work here.
+• Ground turkey – While turkey isn’t a typical main protein in Greece, it’s a wonderful canvas for all these bright flavors.
+Look for an 85/15% white/dark meat blend if possible — this will be richer and juicier than lean ground turkey meat, though either will work here.
+Ground chicken works, too.

-• Crumbled feta – For sharp cheesy pockets.
+• Crumbled feta cheese – For tangy, cheesy pockets.

-• Minced fresh spinach – For a bit of freshness.
+• Minced fresh spinach – For a bit of freshness and color.

-• Kalamata olives – This is optional, but adds such a delightful saltiness.
+• Kalamata olives – Optional, but adds such a delightful saltiness.

 To Serve: